maciejmikosik/quackery/main/doc/tutorial.md

  - `Test threadScoped(Test)` - wraps test, so each `Case` is run in separate `Thread`, thus isolating `ThreadLocal` variables
  - `Test classLoaderScoped(Test)` - wraps test, so each `Case` is run in separate `ClassLoader`, thus isolating dynamically loaded bytecode

-`org.quackery.report.Reports` contains methods related to reports of ran tests
+`org.quackery.report.Reports` contains methods related to reports of run tests

  - `int count(Class<? extends Throwable>, Test)` - counts how many cases thrown specified throwable or its subclass
  - `String format(Test)` - turns test result into `String` including test names and throwables thrown from them